arik-so/SwiftLightning/Documentation/ChannelManager.md

 ### KeysInterface ([Rust](https://docs.rs/lightning/0.0.11/lightning/chain/keysinterface/trait.KeysInterface.html))

-The KeysInterface trait will soon be deprecated to give way to better support for [external signing](README.md#signing).
+The KeysInterface trait will soon be renamed to reflect its upcoming support for [external signing](README.md#signing).

-But in the meantime, one can be used on the basis of an `LDKKeysManager`.
+But in the meantime, it can be used on the basis of an `LDKKeysManager`.
 Assuming some private key seed `keySeed: Data` for the channel, this could be an approximation of the instantiation flow:

 ```swift